sharrison5/dotfiles/doc/Git.md

 I tend to use
 [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/), though
 YMMV.
-One of the key features which I tend to use even if not sticking to the full-fat version is to use `git merge --no-ff` to preserve branch information.
+One of the key features which I typically use even if not sticking to the full-fat version is to use `git merge --no-ff` to preserve branch information.
 Of course, you could also set `git config --global merge.ff only`.